-Intravesical route - Administration of Epirubicin (Pharmorubicin RD) may produce symptoms of chemical cystitis (such as dysuria, polyuria, nocturia, stranguria, hematuria, bladder discomfort, necrosis of the bladder wall) and bladder constriction.
-Special attention is required for catheterization problems (e.g., urethral obstruction due to massive intravesical tumors).
+Intravesical route - Administration of epirubicin may produce symptoms of chemical cystitis (such as dysuria, polyuria, nocturia, stranguria, hematuria, bladder discomfort, necrosis of the bladder wall) and bladder constriction.
+Special attention is required for catheterization problems (e.g., uretheral obstruction due to massive intravesical tumors).

-Intra-arterial route - Intra-arterial administration of Epirubicin (Pharmorubicin RD) (transcatheter arterial embolization for the localized or regional therapies of primary hepatocellular carcinoma or liver metastases) may produce (in addition to systemic toxicity qualitatively similar to that observed following intravenous administration of Epirubicin (Pharmorubicin RD)) localized or regional events which include gastro-duodenal ulcers (probably due to reflux of the drugs into the gastric artery) and narrowing of bile ducts due to drug-induced sclerosing cholangitis.
-This route of administration can lead to widespread necrosis of the perfused tissue.
+Intra-arterial route - Intra-arterial administration of epirubicin (transcatheter arterial embolization for the localized or regional therapies of primary hepatocellular carcinoma or liver metastases) may produce (in addition to systemic toxicity qualitatively similar to that observed

-Embryo-fetal Toxicity
+Embryo-fetal toxicity

 Epirubicin can cause genotoxicity.
-An effective method of contraception is required for both male and female patients during and for a period after treatment with epirubicin (see Section 4.6 Fertility, Pregnancy and Lactation).
+An effective method of contraception is required for both male and female patients during and for a period after treatment with epirubicin (see Section.6).
 Patients desiring to have children after completion of therapy should be advised to obtain genetic counselling if appropriate and available.

-4.5 Interaction with Other Medicinal Products and Other Forms of Interaction
+4.5.
+Interaction with other medicinal products and other forms of interaction

-Epirubicin (Pharmorubicin RD) is mainly used in combination with other cytotoxic drugs.
-Additive toxicity may occur especially with regard to bone marrow/hematologic and gastro-intestinal effects (see Section 4.4 Special Warnings and Precautions for Use).
-The use of Epirubicin (Pharmorubicin RD) in combination chemotherapy with other potentially cardiotoxic drugs, as well as the concomitant use of other cardioactive compounds (e.g., calcium channel blockers), requires monitoring of cardiac function throughout treatment.
+Epirubicin is mainly used in combination with other cytotoxic drugs.
+Additive toxicity may occur especially with regard to bone marrow/hematologic and gastro-intestinal effects (see Section 4.4).
+The use of epirubicin in combination chemotherapy with other potentially cardiotoxic drugs, as well as the concomitant use of other cardioactive compounds (e.g., calcium channel blockers), requires monitoring of cardiac function throughout treatment.

-Epirubicin (Pharmorubicin RD) is extensively metabolized by the liver.
-Changes in hepatic function induced by concomitant therapies may affect Epirubicin (Pharmorubicin RD) metabolism, pharmacokinetics, therapeutic efficacy and/or toxicity (see Section 4.4 Special Warnings and Precautions for Use).
+Epirubicin is extensively metabolized by the liver.
+Changes in hepatic function induced by concomitant therapies may affect epirubicin metabolism, pharmacokinetics, therapeutic efficacy and/or toxicity (see Section 4.4).

-Cimetidine increased the AUC of Epirubicin (Pharmorubicin RD) by 50% and should be stopped during treatment with Epirubicin (Pharmorubicin RD).
+Cimetidine increased the AUC of epirubicin by 50% and should be stopped during treatment with epirubicin.

-When given prior to Epirubicin (Pharmorubicin RD), paclitaxel can cause increased plasma concentrations of unchanged Epirubicin (Pharmorubicin RD) and its metabolites, the latter being, however, neither toxic nor active.
-Coadministration of paclitaxel or docetaxel did not affect the pharmacokinetics of Epirubicin (Pharmorubicin RD) when Epirubicin (Pharmorubicin RD) was administered prior to the taxane.
+When given prior to epirubicin, paclitaxel can cause increased plasma concentrations of unchanged epirubicin and its metabolites, the latter being, however, neither toxic nor active.
+Coadministration of paclitaxel or docetaxel did not affect the pharmacokinetics of epirubicin when epirubicin was administered prior to the taxane.

-4.6 Fertility, Pregnancy and Lactation
+4.6.
+Fertility, pregnancy and lactation